What EPA is Doing to Reduce Nutrient Pollution

-- Including toxic cyanobacteria ("cyanotoxins") on the drinking water priority Contaminant Candidate List and proposing that they be monitored under the Unregulated Contaminant Monitoring Rule.
+- Including toxic cyanobacteria ("cyanotoxins") on the drinking water priority Contaminant Candidate List and monitoring 10 cyanotoxins as part of the fourth Unregulated Contaminant Monitoring Rule.

 - Publishing effluent guidelines for industrial and municipal discharges that may contain nutrient-related limits.

-- Working with states to identify water bodies impaired by nitrogen and phosphorus pollution and to develop Total Maximum Daily Loads (TMDLs) to restore the waters by limiting allowable nutrient inputs.
+- Working with states to identify water bodies impaired by nitrogen and phosphorus pollution and to develop Total Maximum Daily Loads (TMDLs) to restore or protect waters.